mansiruhil13/Bobble-AI/.github/ISSUE_TEMPLATE/bug-report.md

     id: logs
     attributes:
       label: Relevant log output
       description: Please copy and paste any relevant log output.
-This will be automatically formatted into code.
+This will be automatically formatted into code, so no need for backticks.
       render: shell
   - type: checkboxes
     id: terms